raymag/c_exercises/README.md

 # c_exercises
-A repository for storing my C exercises and snippets.
+A repository for storing some C exercises and snippets.